 The Division of Information Technology provides technologies in support of learning and teaching, administration, and research at all of NIU's campuses.
 IT manages administrative and academic computing, computer operations, information management and security, telecommunications, and the NIU network.

 The Helpdesk provides technology support 24/7/365 to the NIU community.
 It monitors applications running on IT servers and contacts technicians when issues arise.
-The Contact Center, located near the center of campus, provides face-to-face technology support to students, faculty and staff, retirees, and prospective students visiting campus.
+The Technology Support Desk, located in the Library, provides face-to-face technology support to students, faculty and staff, retirees, and prospective students visiting campus.

 Starting in July 2013, in partnership with the Provost and Finance & Facilities, IT began upgrading all network connections from 10 MB to 100 MB.
 The faster connection means sending and receiving big files faster and better streaming video.

 See 10 Mb to 100 Mb upgrade schedule.

 The Division is in the process of implementing a $2.3M upgrade to the core network for greater network capacity and reliability between campus buildings.
 The upgrade includes a 100 Gigabit ring between NIU’s main campus data center and the off-campus data center, adding a fourth Internet service provider, and enhanced firewall protection.

 Anywhere Lab - Students go to an IT computer lab to use course-specific software, to work with files on their home (H: drive), and to print.
 Anywhere Lab makes those services available anywhere they have a device connected to the Internet.

 Wi-Fi - IT has achieved 100 percent Wi-Fi coverage in student and academic indoor spaces, outdoor spaces like Huskie Stadium and the Outdoor Recreation Facility, and in most administrative buildings.
 See Wi-Fi Areas.